|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 With a name like widow maker, you might expect the Jäger café cocktail to be a very intense drink, but it's actually a rather mild cocktail.
 Yet, it may be appropriate if you drink one too many.
 That might be easy to do because it's not only a unique (and fancy) way to enjoy Jägermeister, it's also rather delicious.

 The recipe pairs the herbal power of Jagermeister with vodka, which helps smooth out the somewhat notorious liqueur.
 Adding a coffee liqueur gives the drink a nice dimension while the grenadine brings in a bit of sweetness.

 Overall, it's an inviting taste and a recipe you'll likely come back to again.
 Enjoy it with friends, during happy hour, or with dinner.
-It makes a nice alternative to the average dessert cocktail and Jägermeister is actually more often enjoyed as a digestif in Germany, where it is made.
+It makes a nice alternative to the average dessert cocktail or Jager shot and Jägermeister is actually more often enjoyed as a digestif in Germany, where it is made.